moq-wg/moq-transport/draft-ietf-moq-transport.md

 content associated with the track.
 The authorization information can be part of subscription request itself or part of the encompassing session.
 The specifics of how a relay authorizes a user are outside the scope of this specification.
+The subscriber is notified of the result of the subscription via a

-The subscriber making the subscribe request is notified of the result of the subscription, via SUBSCRIBE_OK ({{message-subscribe-ok}}) or the SUBSCRIBE_ERROR {{message-subscribe-error}} control message.
+SUBSCRIBE_OK ({{message-subscribe-ok}}) or SUBSCRIBE_ERROR
+{{message-subscribe-error}} control message.
 The entity receiving the SUBSCRIBE MUST send only a single response to a given SUBSCRIBE of either SUBSCRIBE_OK or SUBSCRIBE_ERROR.

 If a relay does not already have a subscription for the track, or if the subscription does not cover all the requested Objects, it will need to make an upstream subscription.
 The relay SHOULD NOT